AaltoSciComp/data-analysis-workflows-course/lectures/chapter-4-scaling.rst

         $ y <int> 1, 4, 9, 16, 25, 36, 49, 64, 81, 100, 121, 144, 169, 196, 225, 256,…

-If the data has been formatted as nested dataframes an analysis function can be be run on all of the split pieces of the dataset.
+If the data has been formatted as nested dataframes an analysis function can be run on the split pieces of the dataset.
+These are the situations where the parallel pool can provided a significant speedup.

 Let's use parallel mappings to parallelize the pipeline from chapter 3.